aimms/how-to/Articles/525/525-finding-unused-identifiers.rst

             Default: 'pr_myProc'
         }

 #.
-The identifiers referenced in the annotation are not foud.
+The identifiers referenced in the annotation are not found.
 For instance:

     .. code-block:: aimms
         :linenos: